-As noted in our resume of the legislation below, some exemptions to the regulations are allowed, you have probably seen pubs in our listing which are part of the Nightstop Scheme, these have been granted an Exemption Certificate which allows them to accept up to 5 motorhomes at any time.
+As noted in our resume of the legislation below, some exemptions to the regulations are allowed, you have probably seen pubs in our listing which are part of the Nightstop Scheme, these have been granted an Exemption Certificate by the Motor Caravanners Club which allows them to accept up to 5 motorhomes at any time.
 The Nightstop Scheme is not restricted to pubs alone, sports grounds and social clubs, etc. can apply too.
 There are no special requirements, providing that you have enough space for a few motorhomes to park of course!
 It is usual, but not essential, for there to be access to an outside tap for fresh water and also somewhere to empty chemical toilets.
-You can download an application form to become a Nightstop from their website here: www.practicalmotorhome.com/nightstops/what-are-nightstops
+Unfortunately we are currently unable to recommend further applications to this scheme.

-There are other organisations that can issue Exemption Certificates but most of them restrict the use of their approved locations to their own members.
-The whole point of motorhome stopovers is that they should be open to all, we do not include any 'members only' locations in our listings.
+Other organisations can issue Exemption Certificates but most of them restrict the use of their approved locations to their own members.
+The whole point of motorhome stopovers or Aires is that they should be open to all.

 Having an Exemption Certificate means that there is no need for a site licence and planning permission to be granted by the local authority, anyone operating a stopover site without an Exemption Certificate, or local authority approval, may find themselves in trouble with their local authority for operating a 'caravan site' without the proper consents.

-It is our opinion that getting an Exemption Certificate issued by the Nightstop Scheme is currently the best way of setting up a stopover for motorhomes on privately owned land.
+It is our opinion that getting an Exemption Certificate issued by MotorhomeFun is currently the best way of setting up a stopover for motorhomes on privately owned land.